-1. The Narrow River also supports a modest shellfish population, the distribution of which depends on the bottom sediment type and the salinity regime.
+- 1. The Narrow River also supports a modest shellfish population, the distribution of which depends on the bottom sediment type and the salinity regime.
 Common shellfish species encountered in the Narrow River include quahaugs, mussels, razor clams, and soft shell clams.
-The blue crab is able to move freely through the estuary and is commonly encountered near the shore searching for food (Campbell 1958).

-2. It is interesting to note that Campbell's 1957 survey found almost no soft shell clams within the Narrow River.
+The blue crab is able to move freely through the estuary and is commonly encountered near the shore searching for food (Campbell 1958). - 2.
+It is interesting to note that Campbell's 1957 survey found almost no soft shell clams within the Narrow River.
 The following year, Wright (1958) surveyed the beds and determined that the Narrow River had been over-exploited, eventually leading to special catch and enforcement regulations enacted by the RIDEM (Table 5-7).
+Results from whether or not this is the result of natural cycles or the RIDEM's catch regulations has not been determined.

-Results from Baczenski and Ganz's 1980 survey indicate several dense softshell clam beds (Ganz, Personal Communication 1997).
+Baczenski and Ganz's 1980 survey indicate several dense softshell clam beds (Ganz, Personal Communication 1997).
 Thus, it is clear that the shellfish populations fluctuate;